 Some areas will have signs up that indicate permit-only areas.
 You can’t park in these unless you have the required permit or the signage states times – usually evenings and Sundays – when you can park in the area.

 It’s important when driving your van that you know these general parking rules, which is exactly why we put together this parking guide!
-We always do everything we can to help our Vanwise customers stay safe on the road, including providing a range of safety-checked used vans that you can find at our sites in Harlow, Maidstone and Dunstable.
+We always do everything we can to help our Vanwise customers stay safe on the road, including providing a range of safety-checked used vans that you can find at our sites in Harlow and Maidstone.
 We also have finance options available to help you get the van you need and a payment plan to suit you.